anantpatil/heat-convergence-poc/README.rst

 TODO
 ~~~~
 * Clean up all the not needed code for PoC.
-* Add resource incrementally as they are taken up for converging.
+* Add resource incrementally as they are taken up for convergence.
-* Handle updates with no updates in it.
+* Handle updates with no actual resource updates in it.
 * Test concurrent update.
 * Test rollback with concurrent update.
 * Only load the resource and its children to while updating frozen
   resource definition in DB.
 * SCHEDULED status of resource to take care of updates while resource is
-  in transit to worker back and forth.
+  in transit to worker back and forth.(Done)
 * Each update generates an new unique req_id.
 Workers panic after seeing
   new req_id and result in noop.
+(Done)
+* Each notification and converge request should immedeatly spawn an
+  eventlet thread to process the request, not blocking the RPC initi
+  thread.
+This is required as the RPC is cast and not call.(Done)
+* Remove stack lock and use DB tranasctions.
+* If an update is issued while update in progress, update the graph and
+  wait for notifications from worker for previous jobs.
+Trigger the next
+  set of jobs then, after recieving the notifications instead of
+  triggering right away.
+* Rollback should look back, at older versions, instead of blindly
+  issuing another update.